gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: UseAdaptiveBound

-    Use adaptive bound specifies solution intervals as in this example,
+    Activate the adaptive bound procedure after each policy iteration.
+For example, when *UseAdaptiveBound* is set to one, the inbound derivative specified as following

     .. code-block:: GDSGE

         inbound x 0.0 1.0 adaptive(2);

-    which expand the lower and upper bounds by a factor of 2 for each state after each iteration.
+    expands the lower and upper bounds by a factor of 2 from the converged solutions of each collocation point, after each policy iteration.

     Takes value 0 or 1 (default).

 .. option:: UseAdaptiveBoundInSol

-    Use adaptive bound in randomization.
+    Use adaptive bound in randomization after a failed search of solutions within the current bounds, and the search fails at an immature step that hits the current bounds.
     Takes value 0 (default) or 1.